bp/resqpy/docs/tutorial/cellular_grids.rst

 * GpGridRepresentation – the Gp stands for general purpose

-Of these six RESQML classes only the first, obj_IjkGridRepresentation, has currently been implemented in resqpy.
-The equivalent resqpy class is Grid, though a derived class, RegularGrid, can be used to construct simple block grids.
+Of these six RESQML classes only obj_IjkGridRepresentation and obj_UnstructuredGridRepresentation have currently been implemented in resqpy.
+The equivalent resqpy classes are Grid and UnstructuredGrid, though there are some derived classes.
+RegularGrid, can be used to construct simple block IJK grids and there are a handful of classes derived from UnstructuredGrid for constrained cell shapes.

 IJK grid variants
 -----------------